Are marketplaces right for your business? The Pros and Cons

 Marketplace websites can be viewed as similar propositions to a department store, where lots of different brands and products are sold.

-The biggest marketplace in the world is Amazon, who have a website for almost every country in the world (e.g. Amazon.co.uk for UK customers, Amazon.fr for French customers, Amazon.de for German customers etc).
+The biggest marketplace in the world is Amazon, which has a website for almost every country in the world (e.g. Amazon.co.uk for UK customers, Amazon.fr for French customers, Amazon.de for German customers etc).
 Collectively, these websites generated over $230m in 2018 and are commonly known as a location where you can buy ‘almost’ any product and are therefore generating the largest revenue of any eCommerce retailer in the world.

 Marketplaces dominate the list of the largest eCommerce companies in the world, with eBay, Rakuten, B2W, Esty and Zalando also all listed.

-Within the marketplace space, there are two types of site – retail and auction.
-An auction site allows for individuals to sell their products directly to others (private sales), but on a retail marketplace, only a business can sell to the consumer (a B2C marketplace) or to other businesses (a B2B marketplace).
+Within the marketplace space, there are two types of sites – retail and auction.
+An auction site allows individuals to sell their products directly to others (private sales), but on a retail marketplace, only a business can sell to the consumer (a B2C marketplace) or to other businesses (a B2B marketplace).

-Looking at the opportunity and differences between Amazon and eBay from a retailers point of view, there are several points to consider.
+Looking at the opportunity and differences between Amazon and eBay from a retailer's point of view, there are several points to consider.

 Pros for selling via marketplaces